 We have all heard the saying ‘Content is Key.’
 It is a motto that most marketers live by churning out monthly, weekly or even daily content.
 But what if I told you that saying is useless on its own?
 When we define content marketing it should not be about the quantity of produced content.
 Posting new content to your website daily does not necessarily mean that you are appealing to customers or outpacing your competitors.
 Rather the crux of content creation is about the quality and the intent.
 It’s about who it is targeted toward and what it is meant to do.

 So, you have a bunch of content…now what?
 Is it targeted?
 Do you have a plan?
 Do you promote it or do you just post it and go?
 In order for content to reach its maximum potential, it needs to be closely tied to the customer journey and it needs to be promoted.

-Let’s look at Act-On’s rule of four.
+Let’s look at the content marketing rule of four.
 This rule simply states that for every piece of content you produce you should leverage it four times in four different formats.
 For instance, if you create a whitepaper that can then give birth to a blog post, an infographic, social media posts, and a podcast.

 How To Create Content

 Many marketers take content marketing to mean creating content when the true definition should be attracting a target audience with valuable, relevant and consistent content.
 As a result, of this attraction, you can then convert and engage, turning readers into leads.
 From this we can determine that content marketing isn’t just about churning new content out, it’s about relating it to the customer journey and gaining new leads.